Arizona State vs. Washington NCAA Football Odds, Plays and Insights | November 13, 2021

 Over/Under Insights

+- Arizona State and its opponents have gone over the current 45.5-point total in six of eight games (75%) this season.

-- Arizona State has combined with its opponents to score more than 45.5 points in six of eight games this season.
+- Washington and its opponents have combined to score more than 45.5 points in three of eight games this season.

+- The combined points per game average of the two teams, 52.3, is 6.8 points greater than Saturday's over/under.

-- The two teams combine to score 52.3 points per game, 6.8 more than the total in this contest.
+- The 39.9 combined points per game that these two squads have allowed this season are 5.6 fewer than the 45.5 total in this contest.

+- The Sun Devils and their opponents have scored an average of 53.5 points per game in 2021, 8.0 more than Saturday's total.

-- This contest's total is 5.6 points more than the 39.9 these two squads combine to surrender per game this season.
+- The 45.5-point over/under for this game is 5.3 points below the 50.8 points per game average total in Huskies games this season.

-- The average total in Sun Devils games this season is 53.5, 8.0 points above Saturday's over/under of 45.5.

 Arizona State Stats and Trends

-- In Arizona State's nine games this season, it has four wins against the spread.
+- In Arizona State's nine games this year, it has four wins against the spread.

-- So far this season, the Sun Devils have been installed as favorites by a 5.5-point margin or more five times and are 3-2 ATS in those matchups.
+- The Sun Devils have been favored by 5.5 points or more five times this season and are 3-2 ATS in those games.

-- Arizona State has hit the over in 50% of its opportunities this year (four times in eight games with a set point total).

-- In games that Arizona State totals over 336.2 yards, the team is 4-4 against the spread and 6-3 overall.
+- In games that Arizona State churns out over 336.2 yards, the team is 4-4 against the spread and 6-3 overall.

-- The Sun Devils have turned the ball over 18 times this season, four more turnovers than the Huskies have forced (14).

 - Find the latest spread and moneyline odds for Arizona State at SISportsbook.